hiperesp/DragonFable-Private-Server/SETUP.md

     **Note**: If you don't create the `.config.php` file, the server will use the default system environment variables.

-3. (Optional) Download the offline gamefiles from [mediafire, click here](https://www.mediafire.com/file/7ce4vkkwokmx2h1/gamefiles.zip/file) (updated at 2025-06-18) and extract it to `/src/cdn/gamefiles/`\
+3. (Optional) Download the offline gamefiles from [mega, click here](https://mega.nz/file/vQ9CDQKK#xa3g9WW8sAGukSoDhtBThgpwA2KSfHke2RalfC4ZO7k) (updated at 2025-08-27) and extract it to `/src/cdn/gamefiles/`\
     **Note**: If you don't download the gamefiles, the server will progressively download them as each game file is requested **only if you use the `cache` mode at `gamefilesPath` settings**.
 This means that as you play, the server will fetch the necessary files in real-time, ensuring you can continue playing without interruption.

 ### Usage: